 About Focal Point Community Campus

-Chicago Southwest Development Corporation, in partnership with Saint Anthony Hospital, is leading the project that will serve as a model to change the face of community development across the country.
+Chicago Southwest Development Corporation, in partnership with Saint Anthony Hospital, CEO Guy A. Medaglia is spearheading a project that will serve as a model to change the face of community development across the country.
 Together, these organizations have a legacy in the Chicago area of serving as leaders, staying true to their inclusive, neighborhood driven philosophy to strengthen the community through the power of partnership and quality health care that leaves no one behind.

 The Focal Point community campus concept is a game changer.
 Once the campus is built, the income from its for-profit elements will supplement the financial needs of the not-for-profit elements, providing a much-needed solution to deliver medical, education and other services to the community.